-In order to do that, however, you need end-to-end company buy in, which is why it’s important to lay out a plan that you can present to the executive team and your board.
+In order to achieve that, however, you need end-to-end company buy in, which is why it’s important to lay out a plan that you can present to the executive team and your board.
 In our experience, top-down buy-in for this project is critical to its success.

 5. “How do we know that someone isn’t stealing our IP?”

 Data theft from nation state attackers seems like a looming threat, but is it realistic that your business will be hit by it?
 Likely not.
 Nation state attacks are headline news stories in the likes of the Wall Street Journal and InfoWorld, which your board members may read daily, so it makes sense that they’re coming to you asking about it.
-While it’s good to recognize that these are potential threats, your job is to realign them on security issues that have a much higher likelihood of exploitation, like phishing scams and password theft.
+While it’s good to recognize that these are potential threats, your job is to realign your board members on security issues that have a much higher likelihood of exploitation, like phishing scams and password theft.

 The truth is, by investing your time and budget in everyday security issues that keep the doors locked and data secure, you not only make it harder for everyday attackers to get in, but for nation state attackers as well (should they choose to target you).
 Attackers big and small are always looking for the easiest route in, because it’s more costly to attack up the chain.
-There is ROI in being an attacker, and there’s ROI in being a defender, so reasoning with your board about why focusing on the more realistic attacks at hand should make a lot of sense to them.
+There is ROI in being an attacker, and there is ROI in being a defender, so reasoning with your board about why focusing on the more realistic attacks at hand should make a lot of sense to them.

 Final Words: Be Prepared for the Unexpected . . .

-Being prepared for the topics above will make your 2018 board meetings go a lot smoother, but likely they won’t be without an oddball question or two.
-Keep in mind that many board members do not have a security background or experience with a breach, and it’s up to you to ground them in truth and reason when issues in the news feel important but in reality are not.
+Being prepared for the topics discussed above will make your board meetings go a lot smoother, but likely they won’t be without an oddball question or two.
+Keep in mind that most board members do not have a security background or experience with a breach, and it’s up to you to ground them in truth and reason when issues in the news appear important but in reality are not.
 To navigate other questions that may come up, focus on reorienting them back to reality and data-backed decisions so you can explain why a particular issue is or is not of concern to your business and what your plan is.
 And of course, if a question comes in that could derail the entire meeting, offer to discuss it with them one-on-one at a separate time.
 In this way, you can build rapport with your board by offering to educate them independently, while keeping to the agenda.